 Keep a close eye on your loved ones in nursing homes and look for these common injuries:

 - Physical and mental abuse

 - Bed sores

 Birth injuries can be very serious and lead to the need for life long care.
-The misuse of forceps, vacuums, and delayed cesarean sections can lead to injuries to mother and infant.
+The misuse of forceps, vacuum injuries, fetal distress, oxygen deprivation, delayed cesarean sections, and other failures can lead to injuries to mother and infant.

 If your baby has been a victim of a birth injury, speak with a New Jersey personal injury lawyer about your case.
 Our compassionate attorneys will help you secure the compensation you need to provide your child with the proper care.

 It’s important to have your child evaluated as soon as possible for Erb’s Palsy, Bells Palsy, Cerebral Palsy, spinal cord injuries, and brain injuries.